instructor-ai/instructor/docs/examples/batch_job_oai.md

 print(generate_question(text_chunk).model_dump_json(indent=2))
 """
 {
-  "chain_of_thought": "The text talks about the establishment of the Reserve Bank of Australia, including its date, the act that created it, and some financial details.
-The focus is on the RBA's foundation and its role.
-Therefore, a suitable question would focus on when the RBA was established and what act facilitated its creation.", "question": "When was the Reserve Bank of Australia established and what act created it?", "answer": "The Reserve Bank of Australia was established on 14 January 1960 by the Reserve Bank Act 1959."
+  "chain_of_thought": "The text provides historical information about the Reserve Bank of Australia, including its establishment date and the key functions it took over from the Commonwealth Bank.
+It also details its assets and employee distribution.
+A question that captures this information was formulated.", "question": "When was the Reserve Bank of Australia established?", "answer": "14 January 1960."
 }
 """
 ```